wbamberg/idl-reference/docs/nsIExternalProtocolService.md

 Gets a human-readable description for the application responsible for
 handling a specific protocol.

-@param aScheme The scheme to look up.
-For example, "mms".

 @throw NS_ERROR_NOT_IMPLEMENTED
        If getting descriptions for protocol helpers is not supported